 Bentonville Film Festival Announces 2016 Competition Slate

-BENTONVILLE (KFSM) — The Bentonville Film Festival announced its 2016 competition slate Thursday (April 7).
+BENTONVILLE (KFSM) — The competition slate for the 2016 Bentonville Film Festival was announced on Thursday (April 7).

 The films selected for the Narrative Competition are:

 Albion: The Enchanted Stallion – Director: Castille Landon, Screenwriters: Castille Landon, Ryan O’Nan, Sarah Scougal.
 (USA/Bulgaria) World Premiere, 100 minutes

 A twelve-year-old girl is transported by a magical black stallion to the mystical world of ALBION, where she discovers that she alone is the key to saving an entire race of people.

 Cast: John Cleese, Debra Messing, Jennifer Morrison, Stephen Dorff, Richard Kind, Liam McIntyre, Daniel Sharman, Ryan O’Nan, Castille Landon and Avery Rath

 American Fable – Director/Screenwriter: Anne Hamilton.
 (USA) 96 minutes

 When 11-year-old Gitty discovers that her beloved father is hiding a wealthy man in her family’s silo in order to save their struggling farm, she befriends the captive in secret and quickly becomes trapped between protecting her family and her soul.